 CREATING A DISTINCTIVE BRAND IDENTITY

-In an increasingly complex and competitive global marketplace it’s increasingly important to create an identity that is distinctive and representative of your values and purpose to enable your company to cut-through the mass of advertising, be recognised for being the purposeful better brand and ultimately convert and retain consumers, better than your competitors can.
+In an increasingly complex and competitive global marketplace it’s increasingly important to create an identity that is distinctive and representative of your values and purpose to enable your company to cut-through the mass of advertising, be recognized for being the purposeful better brand and ultimately convert and retain consumers, better than your competitors can.

 A sensible starting point is understanding how you are currently perceived and how visible and resonant your brand is compared to your competitors.
 Your consumer research agency may have already conducted these perception audits as part of your strategic reviews and your marketing team will have provided analysis of marketing campaigns to understand consumer response to current brand campaigns.
 Your HR team will have polled employees on their views on whether the brand reflects their values and is engaging and inspiring.